By Howard Hills

 Those 13 bureaucrats were very easily corrupted and controlled by the Wall Street syndicate that ran fishing and mining monopolies out of San Francisco.
 When it was exposed and became a national scandal Taft was slow to act, and the reforms he proposed were too little too late.
 That contributed to his defeat at the hands of the man who made Taft President, none other than the same Teddy Roosevelt whom Rosen politely disdains.
 As a third party candidate Roosevelt prevented Taft’s re-election and made Woodrow Wilson the President.

-This history denotes chaos and incompetence in the Taft presidency.
+This dimension of its history denotes chaos and incompetence in the Taft presidency, not an exception to the seamless good order in the Taft administration as Rosen claims.
 And Rosen is wrong about appointment to the Supreme Court being the second act after the White House.

-A better view is that the first act for Taft are being a judge and Solicitor General was the Philippines.
+A better view is that the first act for Taft after being a judge and Solicitor General was appointment to go abroad as an opulent diplomat reigning over the Philippines.
 The second was Secretary of War.
 True he didn’t even want to be President, his wife made him do it.
 That was his third act and it was a miserable failure because he did everything technically right but by his own measure achieved mediocrity.
 Rosen argues the virtue of mediocrity, fitting since his book on Taft is itself an exercise in mediocrity.